Oughie/clock-rs/README.md

 | Windows: | `C:\Users\%USERNAME%\AppData\Local\clock-rs\conf.toml` | 🚧 Partially working, see [#2](https://github.com/Oughie/clock-rs/issues/2) |

 You can change this path by setting the `CONF_PATH` environment variable.
+If you wish to run the application without automatically using the existing `conf.toml` file, you can set `CONF_PATH` to `None`.
 Any argument passed in the command line will overwrite the settings inside the `conf.toml` file.

 ### Fields